 However, there is plenty of proof that great research and science has actually been carried out by women for a long time — for example in the arena of international agricultural research, which is absolutely critical for global food security in the future.
 The Alliance Bioversity-CIAT — which is the research consortium of Bioversity International and the International Research Institute for Tropical Agriculture — used the opportunity of this year’s occasion to spotlight their top 20 female researchers.

-Joining them is Andrea Fongar, an Integrated Expert, placed by the Fund to promote personnel development cooperation with partners of international agricultural research (PIAF), which has been placing and funding over 30 European researchers with CGIAR partners on behalf of BMZ since 2018.
+Joining them is Andrea Fongar, an Integrated Expert, placed by the Fund for Human Capacity Cooperation with Partners of International Agricultural Research (PIAF) which has been placing and funding over 30 European researchers with CGIAR partners on behalf of BMZ since 2018.

 Despite all appeals, research and science remain a male domain